 But private investigator is what Matula does best.
 Four years after his final episode of Ein Fall für Zwei, Claus Theo Gärtner returns as Josef Matula.
 A German television legend is back.

 Claus Theo Gärtner (born in 1943) first portrayed the street-smart, working-class Hermann Josef Matula in Ein Fall für Zwei ("A case for two").
-The long-running series, created by Georg Althammer and Karl Heinz Willshrei for Galmon Film (later Odeon Film), is centered on a private investigator and a defense attorney who solve crimes in Frankfurt am Main.
+The long-running series, created by Georg Althammer and Karl Heinz Willshrei for Galmon Film (later Odeon Film), was about a private investigator and a defense attorney who solve crimes in Frankfurt am Main.
 Matula was 31 when it started on pubcaster ZDF in 1981.
 When his partnership with Dr. Dieter Renz (Günther Strack) ended in 1988, the character teamed up with three other lawyers: Dr. Rainer Frank (Rainer Hunold, 1988-1997), Dr. Johannes Voss (Mathias Hermann, 1997-2000) and Dr. Markus Lessing (Paul Frielinghaus, 2001-2013).

 In autumn 2011, Gärtner expressed his desire to leave after 30 years.
 The duo Matula-Lessing bowed out with the 300th episode in March 2013.
 Surprisingly, ZDF decided to revamp Ein Fall für Zwei around attorney Benjamin "Benni" Hornberg (Antoine Monot, Jr.) and p.i.
 Leo Oswald (Wanja Hues).
 With the same title but minus the famous theme composed by the great Klaus Doldinger (The Neverending Story, Das Boot, Tatort), the new version debuted in May 2014.
 Claus Theo Gärtner even had a cameo in a 2015 episode.
 Aired by ZDF on Good Friday, Matula (aka Matula - Wer Wind sät) is a 90-minute special written by Ben Braeunlich and directed by Thorsten Näter.